10 cents 1868

 Two examples of the 1868 issue which is really the 1864 issue with forged perforations.
 The stamp on the left is too broad and the perforations (especially on top) are flat and with no sign of having been torn.
 The perforations on the stamp on the right are too even, such as is almost never seen on the 1868 issue.
 Other indications of forging are the half-round Batavia cancel of August 1868 which is unusually early (too early?) for this stamp and the franco-in-box cancel which is only seen very rarely (it is much more common in combination with the half-round datestamp).

 I'm not sure if this is the 1864 with faked perfs or the 1868 issue completely re-perforated.
 It doesn't matter.
-The perfs are much too regular and flat with no visible paper tear.
+Seriously, it doesn't.
+The perforations are much too regular and flat with no visible paper tear.
 Ugly!

 A total fake!
 With a type of mute cancellation and another peculiar cancel never in use in the Netherlands East Indies.
 To be avoided like the plague (unless fakes happen to be your thing).